kamil-szabla/OC-Project-6/README.md

 Navigate to './frontend' folder.

-Run `npm start`.
+Run `npm start` in the terminal.
 This should both run the local server and launch your browser.

 If your browser fails to launch, or shows a 404 error, navigate your browser to http://localhost:8080.